Northern Plains Transition to Teaching

 What do I need to do to get licensed?

-NPTT students must successfully complete all coursework, all content deficiencies, the practicum and the portfolio for licensure.
+NPTT students must successfully complete all coursework, all content deficiencies, the practicum.
 Students have two options for completing the practicum—the paid internship or student teaching.

 What is the NPTT practicum?